frednirk/fredbot/README.md

 This app can be easily expanded to be multimodal to incorporate image and video functions.

 It is free to use and modify.

-Enjoy
+Tony Duffy